Business intelligence in marketing:

 Here is the list of critical capabilities you should look for in a BI solution for marketing:

-• Vast data source connectivity to connect to and ingest marketing data in various formats from multiple storage platforms, both on-premises and the cloud
+• Vast data source connectivity to connect to and ingest marketing data in various formats from multiple storage platforms, both on-premises and in the cloud

 • Complex data models support for comprehensive marketing analytics